Understanding the purposes, styles, and uses for smoke detector hidden cameras

 - You want to keep an eye on workers in your home while you’re away or in a different part of the house

-- Your teenage children will be home unattended for a certain period of time and you want to make sure they are safe and well-behaved
+- Your teenage children will be home unattended for a certain period and you want to make sure they are safe and well-behaved

 - A nanny, dog walker, housekeeper, or other personal service provider will be in the home and you want to make sure there is no foul play with your child, pet, or belongings